rovaughn/platform-docs/platform/manual/auth/authentication/providers/mobile-password.rst

    }

 * ``auth_token`` is the authentication token of the user for the current session.
 This is null because at this point the mobile verification is pending, hence no session is created for the user.

-* ``hasura_roles``  is an list of all roles assigned to the user.
+* ``hasura_roles`` is a list of all roles assigned to the user.

-* ``hasura_id``  is the hasura identifier of the user.
+* ``hasura_id`` is the Hasura identifier of the user.

 Verify mobile
 ~~~~~~~~~~~~~

-To verify the mobile number, Hasura Auth will send a SMS with a one time
+To verify the mobile number, Hasura auth will send an SMS with a one time
 password or OTP to the user's mobile number, and within a configurable amount of
-time, the user has to submit the OTP to a Hasura Auth API endpoint to verify
+time, the user has to submit the OTP to a Hasura auth API endpoint to verify
 the mobile number.

 To verify the mobile number, make the following request.